kevinschaich/react-full-stack-starter/README.md

 # Example DB Connection with MongoDB

-[Install MongoDB](https://docs.mongodb.com/manual/installation/) if you haven't already.
-Mac users can run the following:

-`brew install mongodb`
+Make sure you have [MongoDB installed](https://docs.mongodb.com/manual/installation/).
 Run the following in the root directory of the repository:

 `npm install --save mongodb`